-Sometimes, there is no underlying issue.
-This is idiopathic or primary seborrhea.
+When there is no underlying issue, it is known as idiopathic or primary Seborrhea.
 In these cases, it is usually genetic, and scales will form at a young age.

-Seborrhea usually affects places that have a lot of sebaceous glands, including: the back, underside, thighs, feet, armpits, and neck.
+Seborrhea usually affects places with many sebaceous glands, including the back, underside, thighs, feet, armpits, and neck.

 After the skin is cleared up within a few weeks of treatment, you must bring your dog to the veterinarian for a follow-up.

-If your dog has genetic seborrhea, you can only manage it.
-A healthy diet with enough fatty acids is a good way to prevent the condition when caused by underlying issues.
+If your dog has genetic Seborrhea, you can only manage it.
+A healthy diet with enough fatty acids is an excellent way to prevent the condition caused by underlying issues.